ThePrimeagen/vim-fundamentals/course-website/lessons/vim-my-way.md

 ```

 Now restart vim... what just happened?
 Pretty cool huh?

-Now lets reset those tabs to spaces (you don't have to do that)!
-Highlight the
-entire function and press `=`.  `=` performs formatting over the range you have
-selected or over a motion.
-Now we haven't yet defined motions, but we have
-executed some.
-Remember `7dd`.
-You can also do movements over `=`, try
-misaligning the function again and press `10=j`.

-Lets talk about `10=j` for a second.
-What does that mean?
-It means repeat 10
-times, formatting, downward.

 ### How do you know what is available?
 * You can google.
 Sometimes that is a good thing.